 - Oral sensory activities: chewing gum, eat an apple, etc.

 The easiest way to get the calm-down jar to work is to involve your kid in coming up with the calm-down strategy.
-Remember that there is evidence that involving kids in the decision-making process makes it more likely for them to stick to the decisions made.
+Remember that involving kids in the decision-making process makes it more likely for them to stick to the decisions made.

 As far as possible, let your child choose her own calm-down strategy and propose many options to allow her to change if need be.
 The more ideas you have the better!

-Once you’ve selected appropriate responses to strong emotions, write these down or print them out (images also make a nice addition) and put them in the calm-down jar.
-Don’t forget to place the jar where your child can easily reach it.
+Once you have selected appropriate responses to strong emotions, write these down or print them out (images also make a nice addition) and put them in the calm-down jar.
+Don’t forget to place the jar where she can easily reach it.

 An alternative to a calm-down jar is a calm-down box.
-The only difference is that instead of pieces of papers or images with ideas of calm-down activities, you can place actual objects (for example books, CDs, stress balls, puzzles, etc.) in the box and leave it in an easily accessible location.
+The only difference is that instead of pieces of papers or images, you can place actual objects (for example books, CDs, stress balls, puzzles, etc.) in the box and leave it in an easily accessible location.
 Every time your kid needs to calm down, he or she can pick an item from the box.

 Remember though, that before kids can be taught to address their emotions, they need to be aware of those emotions first.
 Using age-appropriate strategies to talk to young kids about emotions is, therefore, the first step in helping your child learn to regulate his or her emotions.

-Moreover, they do not allow your kid to be aware of how these emotions are manifested in his or her body.
+They also do not allow your child to understand how these emotions are manifested in the body.
 I explore some of the strategies you can use to help uncover kids’ emotion-inducing events in my Emotions Kit which targets 4-to 9-year-olds.
-Find out more about it here.

 Where do you go from here?